What Is the Stochastic Indicator? (2026 Guide)

 The stochastic indicator is a technical oscillator that identifies overbought and oversold conditions by measuring the position of a closing price relative to its high-low range over a specific period.

 The stochastic operates on a 0-100 scale with two critical thresholds: 80 identifies overbought conditions (potential pullbacks), and 20 identifies oversold conditions (potential bounces).
-The indicator displays two lines: the %K line (the fast moving average) and the %D line (the signal line used for confirmation).
+The indicator displays two lines: the %K line (the main line) and the %D line (a 3-period average of %K used for confirmation).
 When %K crosses above %D in oversold territory, a bullish signal emerges; when %K crosses below %D in overbought territory, a bearish signal triggers.

 Ready to Elevate Your Trading?